BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_0_Introducing_Bitcoin_Scripts.md

 After working through this chapter, a developer will be able to:

    * Analyze a Bitcoin Script
-   * Run a Bitcoin Script
+   * Apply a Bitcoin Script

 Supporting objectives include the ability to:

    * Understand the Purpose of Bitcoin Scripts
-   * Understand the Usage of Bitcoin Scripts
    * Understand the P2PKH Script

 ## Table of Contents